 The aim of the Corrie ten Boom House Foundation is to keep alive the memory and spiritual heritage of the Ten Boom Family of Haarlem as a sign and inspiration for many.
-Besides running the Corrie ten Boom museum, the Foundation also gives presentaions, (re)publishes books, stimulaes the broadcasting of Corrie's radio messages across the world, develops educational programmes, and support all other activities that further the aim of the Foundation.
+Besides running the Corrie ten Boom museum, the Foundation also gives presentations, publishes new and out-of-print books, about the Ten Boom family, encourages the rebroadcasting of Corrie's radio messages worl-wide, develops educational programs, and support all other activities that further the aim of the foundation.

-The Corrie ten Boom House Foundation owns the Ten Boom Family house at Barteljorisstraat 19, Haarlem.
-Since 1837, the Ten Boom Family ran a watch shop in this house.
-In 1849, Willem ten Boom purchased te house.
-He, his family and his descendants would live there for almost a century.
-The house is instrumental in archieving the Foundations aims.
+The Corrie ten Boom House Foundation owns the former residence of the Ten Boom Family at Barteljorisstraat 19, Haarlem, the Netherlands.
+In 1837, Willem ten Boom first opened a watch shop in this house.
+In 1849, he purchased te house and he, his family and his descendants lived there for almost a century.
+The house is instrumental in archieving the foundation's aims.
 By opening the house and its famous hiding place for the public, visitors can experience the spiritual heritage of the Ten Boom Family.
-Keeping the house in good order an repair is therefore an important activity of the Foundation.
+Keeping the house in good order an repair is therefore an important activity of the foundation.

-To keep the memory of the Ten Boom Family alive, the Foundation deems it crucial to tel especially the youth about the spiritual heritage of this extraordinary family.
-Besides giving special tours to school children , the Foundation has therefore also developed an education programme called Corrie4Kids.
+To keep the memory of the Ten Boom Family alive, the foundation deems it crucial to tell especially the youth about the spiritual heritage of this extraordinary family.
+Besides giving special tours to school children , the foundation has therefore also developed an education program called Corrie4Kids.
 Key features of this programme are an animated DVD about the Ten Boom Family during the Second World War and the magazine 'Corrie!'
-The Corrie4kids educational programme has been developed in collaboration with Edu-Sign, professionals in education
+The Corrie4kids educational program has been developed in collaboration with Edu-Sign, professionals in education

-These projects will be partly funded from the Foundation's own funds, but donors are called upon to support these projects financially and with their prayers.
+These projects will be partly funded from the foundation's own funds, but donors are called upon to support these projects financially and with their prayers.
 Revenues from the sale of books, DVDs and other items in the museum shop cover the museum's operating costs.
-Another source of income is the rent from the Ten Boom jewellery shop.
+Another source of income is the rent from the Ten Boom Jewelry shop.

 Every year, a certified public accountant compliles a financial report.
 Board members of the Corrie ten Boom House Foundation do not receive a compensation for there activities.